salesforce/einstein-platform/README.md

 ### Usage

 1. Clone this repository.
 2. Implement an HTTP REST service using the [LLM Open Connector OpenAPI specification](api-specs/llm-open-connector/llm-open-connector.yml).
-This specification contains three endpoints: `/completions`, `/chat/completions`, and `/embeddings`.
+This service can contain three endpoints: `/completions`, `/chat/completions`, and `/embeddings`.
    - The `/completions` endpoint is used for simple text generation use cases.
 It is required for Einstein Studio.
    - The `/chat/completions` endpoint is used for chat-based use cases.
 It is required for Prompt Builder and Agentforce.
    - The `/embeddings` endpoint is used for embeddings use cases.
 It is optional.